Generalising Aumann's Agreement Theorem

 Our manuscript is structured as follows.
-To facilitate the reading, in Sec.~\ref{Sec.OriginalArgument}, we review Aumann's original argument for the impossibility of agreeing to disagree - although there are more modern approaches to Aumann's impossibility result, we decided to stick to the original argument as it demands less in a first reading.
+To facilitate the reading, in Sec.~\ref{Sec.OriginalArgument}, we review Aumann's original argument for the impossibility of agreeing to disagree.
+Although there are more modern approaches to Aumann's impossibility result, we decided to stick to the original argument, as it requires less effort on a first reading.
 Sec.~\ref{Sec.QuantumArgument} contains our first main result.
 There we prove that a hybrid quantum version of the agreement theorem also holds in a quantum-like scenario.
-We also introduce all the elements we need for the proof in the said section.
-Inspired by the quantum reformulation, we give a similar argument for GPTs.
-In other words, in Sec.~\ref{Sec.GPTArgument}, we show that Aumann's theorem can be extended to generalised probability theories.
+We also introduce all the necessary elements for the proof in that section.
+Inspired by the quantum reformulation, we give a similar argument for Generalized Probability Theories (GPTs) in sec.~\ref{Sec.GPTArgument}, showing that Aumann's theorem can also be extended to GPTs.
 Sec.~\ref{Sec.Limitations} clarifies the main limitations and hypotheses we have used throughout this contribution.
-We conclude our work in Sec.~\ref{Sec.Conclusion}.
-There we compare our findings with other similar results in the literature, and hint at possible future works.
+In Sec.~\ref{Sec.Comparison}, we compare our findings with other similar results in the literature and hint at possible future works.
 We conclude our work in Sec.~\ref{Sec.Conclusion}.